econandrew/census2020_progress/README.md

 This repository contains code and data supporting my _New York Times_ opinion piece with Gus Wezerek (September 23, 2020).
 The model is based on Jonathan Auerbach and Steve Pierson's American Statistical Association [Technical Report](https://www.amstat.org/asa/files/pdfs/POL-2020%20Census%20Deadline%20Extension.pdf) (September 17, 2020, hereafter "the ASA model/paper/authors").
 Although I outline the general model here, it would be helpful to read this with a copy of that paper to hand.

-The master branch of this repository will be frozen at the point of publication.
-Future updates will be on another branch (linked here if and when it exists).
+The master branch of this repository reflects the model and data at the point of publication of the online piece.
+To see the model update for the print publication of September 27, go to the [print](https://github.com/econandrew/census2020_progress/tree/print) branch.

 For questions, contact me@andrewwwhitby.id.au.